 Let’s take a closer look at each part.

 This has nothing to do with Google Tag Manager’s variables.
-The Variables section in the GA4 Exploration reports is the place where you select data that you plan to use in a report:
+The Variables section in the GA4 Free Form reports is the place where you select data that you plan to use in a report:

 - Date range

 Also, you can change the name of the analysis in the top-left corner of the interface.

 To select a different date range, click the date in the top-left corner (below the analysis name) and select whatever you need (like “last 7 days”, “Last 30 days”, etc.).